nikic/nikic.github.com/_posts/2011-12-28-Supercolliding-a-PHP-array.markdown

 (i.e. all keys will have the same hash).

-For those who don't know how hashtables work: When you write `$array[$key]` in PHP the `$key` is run through a fast hash function that yield an integer.
+For those who don't know how hashtables work: When you write `$array[$key]` in PHP the `$key` is run through a fast hash function that yields an integer.
 This integer is then used as an offset into a "real" C array (here "array" means "chunk of memory").

 Because every hash function has collisions this C array doesn't actually store the value we want,